 In the late 1990s, residents of the ancient town of Halfeti, situated on the east bank of the Euphrates, found themselves in a dire predicament.
 The Birecik Dam was set to flood the town, forcing residents to flee while destroying millennia of cultural heritage.
 But fortunately, not all was entirely lost.
-Tourists now flock to what remains of Halfeti to take in the sunken city as they cruise the Euphrates.
+Tourists now flock to what remains of Halfeti to take in the exotic sunken city as they cruise the Euphrates.

 Cruising the Euphrates

 After a wild journey from Gaziantep (read the full story below), I arrived in town just as a river cruise was about to depart.
 The marina was filled with boats, and they presumably leave pretty regularly, though no timetables exist online.

 The particular cruise I joined normally costs 25 TL – a very reasonable price.
 But the kind local with whom I hitchhiked the last leg of the journey was able to get me on for free.

 In total, the excursion lasts about 90 minutes, including a stop for tea by the sunken minaret.